 They landed in a heap, the demon falling limply atop him.
 The weight threw him to the ground, jarring his head painfully against the marble floor.
 The demon twitched violently, shuddering in its final moments and then stopped moving.
 The blade was sunk deep into its brain.

-Arthur felt all of his energy seep out.
-The piece of himself he’d tapped into was completely expended and he had nothing left.
-He knew he was going to die, but the girl was safe.
+Arthur all of his energy seep out.
+The piece of himself he'd tapped into was completely expended and he had nothing left. he understood he was going to die, but the girl was safe.

 The world turned hazy, and Arthur entered a dreamlike state.
 In the dream he saw Frieda kneeling overtop him, a look of fear on her face as she was calling for help.